Doctor's Notes on Genital Warts (HPV Infection)

 Cervical CancerCervical cancer can be cured if it is detected and treated early.
 Risk factors for cervical cancer include HPV infection, smoking, oral contraceptive use, and having a weakened immune system.
 Treatment for cervical cancer includes surgery, chemotherapy, and radiation.

-CervicitisCervicitis is inflammation of a woman's cervix, and may be caused by STD's or injuries to the cervix.
-Cervicitis symptoms include vaginal discharge, bleeding, itching, and itching; lower back pain; and pain during intercourse.
+CervicitisCervicitis is inflammation of a woman's cervix and may be caused by STDs or injuries to the cervix.
+Cervicitis symptoms and signs include vaginal discharge, bleeding, itching, and itching; lower back pain; and pain during intercourse.
 Treatment of cervicitis is generally with prescribed antibiotics.

 Childhood Immunization Schedule and ChartVaccinations are some of the most important tools available for preventing disease.
 Most children get all their shots during childhood.
 Parents should consult their doctors about which vaccines their children should have and when.
 Keep track of your children's immunizations yourself.